deg75kd/Udacity-Capstone/README.md

 * scripts/process_data.py - Pulls data from the CSV, cleans it and saves to a PostgreSQL database
 * scripts/search_song.py - Performs user search for a song
 * scripts/song_results.py - Applys the ML model to the search

+* myapp/templates/Chicago Restaurant Recommender System.html - HTML export of a Jupyter notebook
+* myapp/templates/Recommendations_with_IBM.html - HTML export of a Jupyter notebook

 ## Prerequisites